Mon amour (Annalisa song)

-"Mon amour" (My Love) is a song by Italian singer Annalisa.
+"Mon amour" (My Love) is a song co-written and recorded by Italian singer-songwriter Annalisa.
 It was released on 31 March 2023 through Warner Music Italy, as the second single from her eighth studio album E poi siamo finiti nel vortice.

 The song peaked at number 1 on the Italian singles chart, becoming Annalisa's first number one record and becoming the first Italian solo female artist to reach number one in the singles chart since 2020.

 Background and composition

 Annalisa described the song as the next chapter of the story that started with "Bellissima", focusing on "the state of limbo that comes after the disappointment of a failed relationship and before the readiness to start over and move on".
 "Mon amour" explores the "recklessness" of this limbo, with the "crazy idea of revenge that makes you feel powerful again, even if only for an instant".
 It was written by Annalisa, Davide Simonetta and Paolo Antonacci, and produced by Simonetta and Zef.